 In this study, there was a significant difference in MDA levels as a parameter of oxidative stress in TB infected mice in both the control group and the treatment group.
-Lower MDA levels in rats with treatment groups showed the ability of Zinc to reduce levels of oxidative stress in patients with tuberculosis.
+Lower MDA levels in rats with treatment groups showed patients with tuberculosis.